paritytech/extended-parachain-template/integration-tests/README.md

 In `integration-tests/force_hrmp_open_channels.yml` you can find a test to open a HRMP channel between this parachain and an asset-hub local network.

+In `integration-tests/transact.yml` you can find a test to make a transfer from this parachain sovereign account to asset-hub local network sovereign account via a XCM Transact in the Relay Chain.

 Run zombienet and wait until both parachains are propertly onboarded (producing blocks):
 ```
 $ zombienet-macos spawn zombienet-config/integration-tests-config.toml -p native